Kris Craig, LPC

 Licensed Professional Counselor

-Kris received his Master's Degree in Counseling Psychology from Alaska Pacific University and has spent 13 years in the field of counseling in a variety of settings, including outpatient psychotherapy, college student wellness, juvenile corrections, adolescent residential treatment, and adult community mental health.
-He also serves as an adjunct faculty member at Alaska Pacific University.
+Kris serves as the Clinical Director at Bridges in addition to continuing his passion for individual clinical work.
+He received his Master's Degree in Counseling Psychology from Alaska Pacific University and has spent 16 years in the field of counseling in a variety of settings, including outpatient psychotherapy, college student wellness, juvenile corrections, adolescent residential treatment, and adult community mental health.
+He also has spent time as an adjunct faculty member at Alaska Pacific University.